The tundra swans are giant white birds with a long and elegant body.

 Population and Habitat

-The Chesapeake Bay and North Carolina are frequented by the East and California’s western populations usually winter.
+The Chesapeake Bay and North Carolina are frequented by the East and California’s western populations, usually in winter.

-These animals fly about 3,725 miles from faraway habitats and travel twice a year on a harrowing journey.
+These animals fly about 3,725 miles from faraway habitats and travel twice yearly on a harrowing journey.
 Sub-species of tundra swans in Europe and Asia as well.

-They are powerful and fast swimmers who take the air with a running beginning, clutching over the surface of the water with wings.
+They are powerful and fast swimmers who take the air with a running beginning, clutching over the water’s surface with wings.
 The rhythmic blowing of the cygnes creates in-flight a sound once called “whistling swan.”